nrl-izah/accessibility-check/README.md

-# Accessibility Evaluator in UI Design for Figma
+# Accessibility Check in UI Design for Figma

 This Figma plugin was developed as part of my **Final Year Project** for the **BSc Computer Science** degree at the **University of Birmingham**.
 The project focuses on improving **accessibility in UI design** by helping designers identify and resolve common accessibility issues during the design phase.